muratk3n/thirdwave/en/tweets/2019/week51.md

 pattern recognition - especially for to/fro conversion type tasks if you remain in the same domain, e.g. speech sounds to text of those sounds u can do some damage, the "AI" methods can work.
-But interprating that speech, translating its ideas are still far out of reach.
+But interpreting that speech, translating its ideas are still far out of reach.

 We also talked about clean formulas vs. constants before (which DL ppl